 Barbershop singing is a unique form of choral arrangement characterised by the type of music sung and distinct performance style.

 Also sometimes known as a Harmony group, these singers perform acapella and rely on a small number of strong voices performing complex harmonies and part singing.

-For a good barbershop group you need at least for each part, so they usually consist of soprano, alto tenor and bass singers.
+For a good barbershop group you need at least one singer for each part, so they’ll usually consist of soprano, alto tenor and bass singers.

 Most commonly known as a Barbershop quartet, this kind of choral singing has evolved over time and now all sorts of mixed and female barbershop groups can be found worldwide.

-This type of choir singing requires a strong voice and a good appreciation of harmonies but if you have the right stuff it can be very rewarding to achieve such a unique sound in a smaller group.
+This type of choir singing requires a strong voice and a good appreciation of harmonies but if you have the right passion, energy and talent it can be very rewarding to achieve such a unique sound in a smaller group.

 5. Chamber choir

-The smaller nature of these groups though actually makes them feel more intimate and the diversity in range and sound means performances are always kept interesting.
+The smaller nature of these types of choir actually makes them feel more intimate and the diversity in range and sound means performances are always kept interesting.

-The singers tend to be more experienced and perform more complex music than most choirs.
+The singers tend to be more experienced and perform more complex music than most other types of choirs.